renegi/snippet/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. # Last updated: Fri Jul 11 22:47:52 PDT 2025